Quantum-Enhanced Sensing of Excited-State Dynamics with Correlated Photons

-In this Letter, we develop a pump-probe-fluorescence (PPF) scheme of spectroscopy using squeezed photons.
-This is to address the key question: can quantum correlation give the resolution beyond the bound by laser pulses, i.e., toward $\Delta E \Delta t < \hbar$?
-It is achievable, from our results, via the quantum correlation between light amplitudes balancing off the squeezing.
-We develop a microscopic theory for the PPF where the two correlated light beams serve as the respective pump and probe fields.
-The results show a real-time sensing of monolayer TMDs, in which the bright-dark exciton conversion and bi-exciton states are clearly resolved.
-Finally, we manifest that the signal intensity is significantly amplified by the squeezed coherent photons, superior to the bottleneck of using entangled photon pairs.
+In this article, we develop a pump-probe-fluorescence (PPF) spectroscopy using squeezed photons.
+This addresses the key question: can quantum correlation give the resolution beyond the bound of laser pulses, i.e., $\Delta E \Delta t < \hbar$?
+We find that achievable via quantum correlation between light amplitudes which balances off the squeezing.
+A microscopic theory is developed, whereby the two correlated photon fields serve as the pump and probe fields.
+The real-time sensing of excited-state dynamics is thus exemplified by a monolayer semiconductor model--the exciton states and their conversion are clearly resolved.
+The signal further suppresses ground-state bleaching (GSB) component from the quantum correlation.
+Finally, the signal intensity is significantly amplified by the squeezed coherent photons, surpassing the bottleneck of using entangled photon pairs.

-{\it General formalism for quantum-light PPF.}---Given an optical parametric amplifier (OPA) that generates s and i beams, the intensity/phase of the two beams is squeezed, resulting in a spectral correlation between the s and i beams.
-To initiate the pump-probe scheme, photons in s and i arms are serving as the respective pump and probe fields interacting with the system [see Fig.\ref{Schematic}(a)].
+{\it General formalism for quantum-light PPF.}---Given an optical parametric amplifier (OPA) that generates the s and i beams, the intensity/phase of the two beams is squeezed, resulting in a spectral correlation between the two beams.
+In the pump-probe scheme, photons in s and i arms serve as the respective pump and probe fields interacting with the system [see Fig.\ref{Schematic}(a)].
 To have a neat picture, we consider the dipolar coupling, i.e.,